THERE IS A SERVICE IN CHURCH EACH SUNDAY MORNING at 9.30am

 The mission statement for St Petroc’s states that we are “a Church with a heart for God and for the whole parish.”
 We describe ourselves as middle of the road in churchmanship.

 We want our Church to be open to our community for private prayer.
-At present due to COVID the Church is open on Wednesdays and Sundays from about 9.00am until early evening.
+The Church is open every day from about 9.00am until early evening.

 The PCC is keen to offer a range of services during the week and over the course of the year that our community find both beneficial and spiritually fulfilling.
 Our pattern for worship is a family all-age service on the first Sunday of the month, the Village Eucharist on the second and fourth Sundays of the month, Morning Worship on the third Sunday.
 The fifth sunday varies and is often a special seasonal service.
 The service time is 9.30am.